parallelvirtualcluster/pvc/docs/architecture/ansible.md

 * Install, configure, and if `bootstrap=yes` is set, bootstrap a Zookeeper cluster (coordinators only).

-* Install, configure, and if `bootstrap=yes` is set`, bootstrap a Patroni Postgresql cluster for the PowerDNS aggregator (coordinators only).
+* Install, configure, and if `bootstrap=yes` is set`, bootstrap a Patroni PostgreSQL cluster for the PowerDNS aggregator (coordinators only).

 * Install and configure Libvirt.